The Bankrate promise

 What is a car insurance premium?

-The reason drivers pay a premium for their car insurance is to keep their policy in force.
-As long as you continue paying the auto insurance premiums on time, your insurance company promises to protect you and your vehicle in the event of an accident or other covered loss.
+An insurance premium is what keeps your policy in force.
+As long as you continue paying the auto insurance premiums on time, your insurance company promises to protect you and your vehicle in case of an accident or other covered loss.
 When you stop paying the premium, the insurer has the right to cancel your policy after a certain period.
-If the policy is canceled, you will not have auto insurance coverage if you have an accident.
+Once your car insurance company cancels your policy, your coverage terminates, putting you in a lapse of coverage.

-You have several options with your car insurance premium.
+How often do you pay for car insurance?
+It depends.
+When it comes to payment plans, your company probably has several options.
 You can pay it in full or in installments, usually monthly, quarterly or semi-annual, depending on the length of the policy term.
-You typically get the best deal on insurance costs when you pay in full and avoid installment and processing fees.
+You typically get the best rate on insurance when you pay in full and avoid installment and processing fees.

 How are car insurance premiums calculated?